Ultimate Guide to Selling a Rental Property in Fort Collins

 What is the most common reason a property fails to sell?

-Overpricing is the most common reason in Denver and Fort Collins.
+Overpricing is the most common reason in Fort Collins.
 The problem gets worse when tenant-occupied access limits, deferred repairs, or buyer financing friction are not reflected in the asking price.

 What is the 3-3-3 rule in real estate?

 The 3-3-3 rule is an informal budgeting shortcut that varies by source and is often used to think about maintenance, vacancy, and reserves.
-Treat it as a rough planning aid, not a substitute for real operating history in Fort Collins or Denver.
+Treat it as a rough planning aid, not a substitute for real operating history.

 Dominic Guerra